AndyClifton/andyclifton.github.io/_posts/2021-01-14-is-matlab-fair.md

 This means that code written in MATLAB can only be shared with a limited community and can't run reliably on another machine.
 These seem to be the main reasons why MATLAB is perceived as _not good for open science_.
 But is this true?

-{% include image.html url="/images/2021/01/hitesh-choudhary-D9Zow2REm8U-unsplash_800W.jpg" caption="Just because a programming language is open source, that doesn't mean that it automatically enables open science" alt="a person holding a python sticky note" %}
+{% include image.html image-url="/images/2021/01/hitesh-choudhary-D9Zow2REm8U-unsplash_800W.jpg" shadow=true caption="Just because a programming language is open source, that doesn't mean that it automatically enables open science" alt="a person holding a python sticky note" %}

 ## This is not a MATLAB problem
 Let's be reasonable.
 While we've used MATLAB as the example, the same points we raised above are applicable to many other programming languages, not just MATLAB.